 Paper published for Society of Petroleum Engineers conference details how LYTT’s real-time analytics supported bp’s Clair Ridge operations team

 LYTT, an energy tech company delivering real-time insights to oil and gas operators by combining fiber optic data with hybrid analytics, has successfully deployed its leading technology at bp’s Clair Ridge installation west of Shetland, helping to enhance production up to 2,000 bpd.
-By acting on LYTT’s insights, water and oil production levels were ‘tuned’ to optimize production.
+By acting on LYTT’s insights, water and oil production levels were ‘tuned’ to optimise production.